Non-equilibrium statistical mechanics of the turbulent energy cascade: irreversibility and response functions: Results

 \subsection{Equilibrium/non-equilibrium at scales larger/smaller than the forcing scale}

 So far we have discussed either the case of the inviscid, unforced shell model or the forced shell model, showing how asymmetric energy correlations or the energy RFs can reveal the asymmetries and breaking of time reversal induced by the energy flux from the scale of forcing to the smaller scales.
 It is now natural to wonder what does happen at scales larger than the forcing scale.
 Since such scales are not directly influenced neither by the forcing nor by the viscous damping and owing to the direct cascade, it has been conjectured that the physics of these large scales should be akin to the equilibrium one \cite{Frisch95}.
-Numerical \cite{dallas2015statistical,cameron2017effect,alexakis2019thermal} and experimental \cite{gorce2022statistical} studies indeed seem to confirm that many aspects of the scales above the injection scale are well captured by absolute equilibrium theory \cite{kraichnan1973helical}.
-A recent study \cite{ding2023departure}, however, seems to point to the fact that tiny deviations from equilibrium can be detected in direct numerical simulations, in particular it is shown that the third order velocity structure function is not zero (as a Gaussian-equilibrium statistics would have prescribed) but decays as the second power of the scale.
+Numerical \cite{dallas2015statistical,cameron2017effect, alexakis2023fluctuation, alexakis2019thermal} and experimental \cite{gorce2022statistical} studies indeed seem to confirm that many aspects of the scales above the injection scale are well captured by absolute equilibrium theory \cite{kraichnan1973helical}.
+Two recent studies \cite{ding2023departure,hosking_schekochihin_2023}, however, seem to point to the fact that deviations from equilibrium can be detected in direct numerical simulations.
+In particular, in Ref.~\cite{ding2023departure} it is shown that the third order velocity structure function is not zero (as a Gaussian-equilibrium statistics would have prescribed) but decays as the second power of the scale.
 This observation is substantiated by an inspection of the Kàrmàn-Howarth-Monin equation \cite{Frisch95}, which ultimately shows that such deviations can be ascribed to non-local interactions that, however, are absent by construction in the shell model.
+Furthermore, the $k$-dependence of the energy spectrum at large scales appears to be determined by the momentum injected by the forcing: for instance a solenoidal, localized-in-space forcing would yield a large-scale spectrum not compatible with absolute equilibrium \cite{hosking_schekochihin_2023}.

 From the above discussed works one can realize that it is interesting to investigate the behaviors of asymmetric correlations and energy response functions at scales smaller and larger of the forcing scale.
-To this aim we now study the SABRA model with $N=30$ shells forced at intermediate scales (i.e. $n_f=13$) so to have enough range of scales at shells larger and smaller than the forced ones (see Appendix~\ref{app:numerics} for details).
+To this aim we now study the Sabra model with $N=30$ shells forced at intermediate scales (i.e. $n_f=13$) so to have enough range of scales at shells larger and smaller than the forced ones (see Appendix~\ref{app:numerics} for details).